 - Remember your blind spot.
 A motorcyclist may be moving into a lane you want to occupy faster than you think, or you might not have seen them.
 Always Think “blind spot”.

 - When turning, check for bikes.
 Large vehicles or parked cars can obstruct your view of a motorcyclist.

 - Motorcyclists might pass you on either side.
 When you are turning left or right, double check for motorcyclists.

 - After parking, when opening car doors – always check for motorcyclists.

 - When pulling away, remember to look and look again.
 Motorcyclists are much harder to see.

-- Motorcyclists are 75 (seventy five) times more likely to be killed or seriously injured in serious or fatal crashes than car drivers.
+- Motorcyclists are 75 (seventy-five) times more likely to be killed or seriously injured in severe or fatal crashes than car drivers.

 - Young riders aged 16 to 19 years on mopeds and small engine motorcycles are in the highest risk.

-- About 8 out of 9 deaths for users of small motorcycles and mopeds occur on built up roads with a speed limit of 40 mph or less.
+- About 8 out of 9 deaths for users of small motorcycles and mopeds occur on roads with a speed limit of 40 mph or less.

-- Motorcyclist injuries and deaths are mainly male.
+- Motorcyclist injuries and deaths are mainly males.